byterubpay/byterub-site/_posts/2015-03-09-byterub-missive-for-the-week-of-2015-03-09.md

 #### binaryFate

-because ByteRub is not traceable back so we can really the only information that we know about you is your ip address but if you reach xmr.to through some um anonymous networks like tor i2p then there is not much that we can do even if we were some really bad guys we would like to we couldn't do anything basically which is very nice
+because ByteRub is not traceable back so we can really the only information that we know about you is your ip address but if you reach btr.to through some um anonymous networks like tor i2p then there is not much that we can do even if we were some really bad guys we would like to we couldn't do anything basically which is very nice

 Gingeropolus
 yeah